Greatest Movie Series

-All three Lord of the Rings films won Oscars for Visual Effects.
+All three Lord of the Rings films in the first trilogy won Oscars for Visual Effects.

 With a production budget of $93 million, the film grossed almost $315 million (domestically) and $871 million (worldwide).

-Director Peter Jackson's next multi-part installment of the Middle-Earth saga was The Hobbit: An Unexpected Journey (2012), the first of a three-part epic fantasy, to be followed by The Hobbit: The Desolation of Smaug (2013) and The Hobbit: There and Back Again (2014).
+Director Peter Jackson's next multi-part installment of the Middle-Earth saga was The Hobbit: An Unexpected Journey (2012), the first of a three-part epic fantasy, to be followed by The Hobbit: The Desolation of Smaug (2013) and The Hobbit: The Battle of the Five Armies (2014).
 The three films served as a prequel to the original The Lord of the Rings trilogy.